-CLIMATE : Press CLIMATE to show the climate control display.
+CLIMATE: Press CLIMATE to show the climate control display.

-ON/OFF : Press to turn the fan on or off.
+ON/OFF: Press to turn the fan on or off.

-$\hat{}$: Touch or press the fan controls on the climate control display or center stack to increase or decrease the fan speed.
+^{®®}: Touch or press the fan controls on the climate control display or center stack to increase or decrease the fan speed.
 The fan speed setting displays.
-When the fan speed is decreased completely, the climate control system turns off.
-It will turn back on if the fan speed is increased.